Crossing Borders: San Diego/Tijuana

 Travelers learn the history of the U.S.-Mexico relations, analyzing how foreign policies, including NAFTA, have defined Latin American migration patterns over the last century.
 How does the Treaty of Guadalupe Hidalgo, the Bracero Program, the industrialization of agriculture and the indigenous culture over time shape the demographic realities of today?

-Students are encouraged to challenge cultural prejudices surrounding notions of citizenship and national identity.
+Students in our Mexico border student travel program are encouraged to challenge cultural prejudices surrounding notions of citizenship and national identity.
 How might systemic economic policy changes inhibit the phenomenon of desperate human migrants seeking refuge in the United States?
 By comparing models of hemispheric economic cooperation around the world, students may reimagine a trans-border region stabilized through equitable relationships on the global, regional and local levels.